wso2/identity-tools/components/config-model-migrator/README.md

 # New Config Model Migration Tool

 ## Why to use this tool?
-This tool will help to identify and migrate the old xml configurations to the new configuration model and create the deployment.toml file, which suites the new config model that comes with Identity Server 5.9.0 or above.
-This will be knowledge gathering tool which will gather all the configurations that change by the clients and save them as a knowledge for the future use.
-At one time developer has to commit changes to the `Catalog.csv` and thereafter, that knowledge can be used by other developers .
+This tool will help to identify and migrate the old xml configurations to the [new configuration model](https://is.docs.wso2.com/en/5.9.0/references/new-configuration-model/)
+ (that comes with Identity Server 5.9.0 or above) and create the deployment.toml file which suites the new config model.

+ This tool will use the pre-identified toml configurations that is recorded in `catalog.csv` file.
+This `catalog.csv` file will be frequently updated with the new configs which will found by the tool itself.

 ## What this tool gives?

-* It will create the `deployement.toml` file with the existing knowledge that identified before and committed in the `Catalog.csv` file hosted in resources folder of this tool.
+* Updated `deployement.toml` file based on the pre-identified toml configs in `catalog.csv` file hosted in resources folder of this tool.

+* `catalog.csv` file will be the knowledge to this tool.
+Hence if new configs found without toml configurations in `output-catalog.csv`, `catalog.csv` file should be updated with the changes.

-* The rest of the newly identified changes will be recorded in a new `outputCatalog.csv` file inside the output folder.
+* The content of the `catalog.csv` file and newly found configs will be added to a new file called `output-catalog.csv` file inside the `output` folder.

-* The not-templated, changed files will be filtered to a folder called `unTemplatedFiles` inside the output folder.
+* The untemplated, changed files will be filtered to a folder called `unTemplatedFiles` inside the output folder.

 * The logs will be recorded in the `log.txt` file inside the output folder.

-## How to run the tool
+## How To Run The Tool

 1. Clone the repository [identity-tools](https://github.com/wso2/identity-tools).